Niklas Maak

 Niklas MaakYear of Publication: 2026

-On 6 May 1527, Carles V’s soldiers stormed the walls of the city of Rome, enacting scenes of carnage unlike any other in the history of the city.
-For three whole days, German Landsknechte plundered Rome, massacring the local population, and laying waste to the city.
-Shortly thereafter, the Pope was arrested, the water supply was destroyed, and the plague broke out.
-After nine months of...
+At the highpoint of the Renaissance, Rome was the centre of the Western world.
+The Sack of Rome on 6 May 1527 marked the end of this epoch.
+Charles V’s soldiers stormed the walls of the city of Rome, enacting scenes of carnage unlike any other in the history of the city.
+The German Landsknechte laid waste to the city, Pope Clement VII was taken prisoner, the water supply destroyed, and the plague...